pgmoka/ptxla-gSPMD-xprof/README.md

 You can then follow the steps in https://cloud.google.com/tpu/docs/pytorch-xla-performance-profiling-tpu-vm to capture the profile generated, and analyze the model.

 Note that this toy example is not particularly optimized, and aims primarily to serve as an example.
-In my case, I ran in a v6e-8 TPU.
+In my case, I ran in a v6e-8 TPU, but it it an example not bound by any particular TPU.